 With one in three kids growing up without their dads around, it’s something that’s sorely lacking in our culture yet is so desperately needed.
 Gentlemen, it’s on us to change that story.

-While there is no such thing as a perfect family man, there is a big difference between a man who cares and one who doesn’t.
+While there is no such thing as a perfect family man, there is a big difference between a man who gives a damn and one who doesn’t.

-I want to be a man who cares.
+I want to be a man who gives a damn.

 That’s why I started GoodSirs.
 To challenge and encourage guys like me to step up and be the heroes we’re meant to be.
 We may never be perfect, but we will always try.